When does an old iPhone become unsafe to use?

 Should you buy a used, refurbished, or “new in box” older model of iPhone, from a third party?

-You can buy used, refurbished, or even “new” older iPhone models from many sources: Amazon sells them, eBay sellers always have plenty of stock, and mobile carriers’ stores may sell them as well.
-If you shop around, you’ll likely see iPhone 8 models, and even older.
-You may think you’re getting a good deal buy buying an old iPhone at a super discount, but doing so may put you at risk.
-It may either have already been cut off from the latest major iOS version, or it may soon lose that benefit a few months from now, or in a little over a year—and that means you could be cut off from some important security updates.
+You can buy used, refurbished, or even (ahem) “new” older iPhone models from many sources.
+Amazon sells them, eBay sellers always have plenty of stock, and mobile carriers’ stores may sell them as well.
+If you shop around, you’ll likely see iPhone X models, and even older.
+You may think you’re getting a good deal by buying an old iPhone at a super discount, but doing so may put you at risk.
+It may either have already been cut off from the latest major iOS version, or it may get cut off roughly a year from now, which means that you could start missing out on important security updates.

 Key takeaways

-So when is the best time to buy?
-If you want to get the maximum lifespan out of your iPhone purchase, buy new, as soon as the new flagship model comes out, which is usually in the fall.
-If you want to keep using an iPhone for as many years as possible, avoid buying models that are more than a year old; these models will get cut off from major iOS upgrades sooner than newer devices, which will make them unsafe to use in a much shorter timeframe.
+When is the best time to buy?
+If you want to get the maximum lifespan out of your iPhone purchase, buy it when the model is brand new, as soon as the new flagship model comes out, which is usually in the fall.
+If you want to keep using an iPhone for as many years as possible, avoid buying models that are already more than a year old.
+These models will get cut off from major iOS upgrades sooner than newer devices, which will make them unsafe to use in a shorter timeframe.

 How can I learn more?